Should You Be Running Your Air Conditioner All Day?

 In this case, you should run your AC all day.
 The constantly hot days and nights make your AC compressor run continuously to cool the hot air and give you a comfortable/cool temperature indoors.

-Why you shouldn’t run your ac all-day
+Why you shouldn’t run your AC all day

-Should my ac run all day?
+Should my AC run all day?
 Here are some reasons why it shouldn’t:

 It increases utility bills